 Propane will burn cleaner than other fuels such as gasoline or coal.
 It also has a much lower carbon emission rate, much like natural gas.
 Therefore many people choose this over traditional fuels to help fight against global warming.

-Related Article: How to Convert Propane Grill to Natural Gas
+Related Article: This Is How to Convert Propane Grill to Natural Gas

 The pros and cons between each of these grills lie within the two types of gases, therefore, let’s look at the similarities between propane and natural gas.